urbanvas/Spotify-React/README.md

+## INTRODUCTION

+In this project, I have built a React web application called Neil's Jam.
+Using React with the Spotify API here is a webapp that allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.

 ## SEE IT LIVE :blush:

 [Click Me](http://neilsreactplaylist.surge.sh/)
 ![Homepage](app.png)

-## INTRODUCTION

-In this project, I have built a React web application called Neil's Jam.
-Using React with the Spotify API here is a website that allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.

 ## Usage